Last Updated on November 18, 2022 by Audrey Scott

 Other items that we recommend carrying with you to make life along the Camino and in albergues a little more enjoyable.
 You'll notice that a lot of this is connected to food — to make picnics or have impromptu meals along the way –as eating well is important to us.

-- Trekking pole: We found 1 each to be enough, good for going up or down steep hills.
+- Walking Stick (travel friendly): We found one walking stick or pole each to be enough (vs. two sticks each).
+Good for going up or down steep hills.
 Also essential in taking weight off blistered feed or turned ankles while walking.
-When we didn't need the poles we hung them on the backpacks.
+When we didn't need the poles we packed them up and hung them on the backpacks.

 - Backpack rain cover: If your backpack doesn't have a rain cover already attached to it (like my Deuter backpack), be sure to buy one that fits the size of your bag.